 In June 2016, the Financial Accounting Standards Board ("FASB") issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses of Financial Instruments.
 The standard changes the methodology for measuring credit losses on financial instruments and the timing of when such losses are recorded.
 For public business entities, excluding smaller reporting companies, this ASU is effective for fiscal years beginning after December 15, 2019.
 Furthermore, the one-time determination of whether an entity is eligible to be a smaller reporting company shall be based on an entity's most recent determination as of November 15, 2019, in accordance with SEC regulations.
 Because we were a smaller reporting company based on the most recent determination as of November 15, 2019, this ASU and its subsequent updates, will be effective for fiscal years beginning after December 15, 2022.
-We are currently evaluating the impact this standard will have on our condensed consolidated financial statements.
+We do not expect the adoption of ASU 2016-13 to have a material impact on our condensed consolidated financial statements.